Memphis Mafia: Opinions by different people

-The Memphis Mafia had specific jobs.
-Joe Esposito handled money and cross referenced the extensive travel arrangements.
-Charlie Hodge harmonized with Elvis, played background acoustic guitar, and gave him scarves and beverages during concerts, as well as being responsible for inspecting each stage layout before the concert.
-Lamar Fike handled Elvis' stage lighting.
-Red and Sonny West were Elvis' bodyguards (although Red West also had a talent for writing songs, including some recorded by Elvis such as "If Everyday Was Like Christmas" and then "Separate Ways").
-Marty Lacker was a brutally honest "sounding board" advisor, Jerry Schilling gave advice about what other groups were using for audio equipment etc., and Billy Smith was a "Jack of All Trades".

 Party life

 Peter Guralnick writes that Elvis spent all day and night with the members from the Memphis Mafia: "For Elvis and the guys ...
 Hollywood was just an open invitation to party all night long.
-Sometimes they would hang out with Sammy Davis, Jr., or check out Bobby Darin at the Cloister.
+Sometimes they would hang out with Sammy Davis Jr., or check out Bobby Darin at the Cloister.
 Nick Adams and his gang came by the suite all the time, not to mention the eccentric actor Billy Murphy, longtime friend of John Wayne and Robert Mitchum".
 Guralnick adds "The Colonel joked that they looked like a bunch of old men, but the Memphis Mafia had become almost as well known around town as Frank Sinatra's Rat Pack" and that Elvis and his guys were all "living on speed and tranqs".
 For Joe Esposito, "it was a party like you wouldn't believe.
 Go to a different show every night, then pick up a bunch of women afterwards, go party the next night.
 Go to the lounges, see Fats Domino, Della Reese, Jackie Wilson, the Four Aces, the Dominoes – all the old acts.
 We'd stay there and never sleep, we were all taking pills just so we could keep up with each other."